stignano/passport-google-oauth/README.md

-# Emailer
+# Full Stack OAuth
-Uses OAuth (Google) for authentication.
+Uses OAuth 2.0 for authentication.

-Run with **npm run dev**.

 Users stored in MongoDB.

+Minimal front end with routing.

+Set up to automatically run in production or development environments.

+For local development, run with **npm run dev**.

-Other strategies (Facebook, Github etc.) can be easily added. config/dev.js not commited.
+Other strategies (Facebook, Github etc.) can be easily added.